Michael Caruso (racing driver)

 Michael Caruso (born 25 May 1983) is an Australian professional motor racing driver.
-Caruso competes in the Pirtek Enduro Cup, co-driving a Holden ZB Commodore for Team 18 alongside Mark Winterbottom.
+Caruso competes in the Pirtek Enduro Cup, co-driving a Chevrolet Camaro Mk.6 for Team 18 alongside Mark Winterbottom.

 Early career

 Caruso began his career in go-karts at age 12, before graduating to Formula Ford in 2001.
 He moved to Formula 3 in 2002 and won the Australian Formula 3 Championship in 2003.
 Despite offers to move to FIA Formula 3000 in Europe, he chose to join the Holden Young Lions team in the V8 Supercars Development Series for 2004.
-After a poor start he quit the team mid-season.
-In 2005 Caruso competed in the first two rounds of the Australian Formula 3 Championship, before moving to Europe to be test and reserve driver for the F3000 outfit Team Astromega.
+After a poor start, he quit the team mid-season.
+In 2005, Caruso competed in the first two rounds of the Australian Formula 3 Championship, before moving to Europe to be a test and reserve driver for the F3000 outfit Team Astromega.

 Touring cars

 Development Series

-In 2006 he returned to Australia and to the V8 Supercars Development Series with Jim Morton's Decina Racing, finishing 4th in the championship.
-In 2007 he was runner-up in the Development Series, again with Jim Morton's renamed Ford Rising Star program.
+In 2006, he returned to Australia and to the V8 Supercars Development Series with Jim Morton's Decina Racing, finishing 4th in the championship.
+In 2007, he was runner-up in the Development Series, again with Jim Morton's renamed Ford Rising Star program.
 He also made three main-game V8 Supercars starts in this period.
 The first of which was at the 2006 Bathurst 1000 as a replacement for Mark Porter in a Brad Jones Racing entry.
 Porter had a serious crash on the Friday of the event and later died in hospital.
 In 2007, Caruso entered the Sandown 500 and Bathurst 1000 with WPS Racing.

 Garry Rogers Motorsport

-In 2008, Caruso was signed to compete in his first full season in V8 Supercars, driving a Holden VE Commodore for Garry Rogers Motorsport, where he replaced Dean Canto.
+In 2008, Caruso was signed to compete in his first full season in V8 Supercars, driving a Holden Commodore (VE) for Garry Rogers Motorsport, where he replaced Dean Canto.
 In 2009, Caruso won his first championship race at the Skycity Triple Crown at Hidden Valley Raceway.
 He also finished on the podium at the 2009 Bathurst 1000, co-driving with Lee Holdsworth, and in the second race of the Sydney 500.
 Caruso stayed at the team until 2012, only scoring one further podium in this period.